Beauty

 I am sure the name itself explains a lot.
 Yes, you are right, leave-in conditioners do not need to be washed off.
 But it’s full fledged effect will reflect only when you apply damp hair.
 Mind it ‘damp’ hair, not drenched hair.
 The process is similar- soak off the extra water from your hair and lay on the conditioner when it becomes moist or damp.
 But do not rub it vehemently, apply it gently inside out.

-2. Place a small amount of serum in the palm of your hand
+STEP 2: Place a small amount of serum in the palm of your hand

 Again, do not use a handful of conditioners be it traditional and leave-in.
 It will ultimately bring more damage and your scalp cells might decay as well.
 Most experts suggest a coin-sized amount of mid length hair.
 But a little mismatch is allowed.
 You can apply more or less as per your needs.
 But begin with a lesser amount than what you thought you would use.

-3. Rub the product into your hair
+STEP 3: Rub the product into your hair

 The most important thing to remember is that unlike traditional conditioners, leave-in conditioners must not be applied to your scalp.
 This type of conditioner is mostly a treatment for removing dryness from the lower ends of your strands.
 You should spread or smear it on the most damaged areas of your hair.
 Otherwise, unnecessarily the healthier parts will get affected.

-4. Comb through your hair
+STEP 4: Comb through your hair

 When you take a shower generally what happens, your hair tends to tangle, creating a higher chance of tearing of the strands.
 So, after you make your hair moist, try to comb your strands so that they loosen up a little.
 Use shower comb in this process.
 And when you are done apply the conditioner, comb it again.
 It would help the product spread out widely and cover most of the area of your hair.
 So, less parts will be left dry.